jila-nik/Scheduler/README.md

 ## Set 2:

 Use the data from Set 1.
-Set up a linear programming problem with a set of binary variables for each TA, x1, x2,... that correspond to each time slot assigned in (3) and (5).
+Set up a linear programming problem with a set of binary variables for each TA, $x_1, x_2,...,x_n$ that correspond to each time slot assigned in (3) and (5).

 Constraints:
 * (A) Each TA’s average schedule rate should be ≥ 2.
 (This needs a bit of pondering because we want to include some back to back assignment rating.)

 * (B) The number of TAs in each time slot should be ≥ the minimum number of TAs needed for that time slot.
-This number can differe by how busy the help room is during the different hours of teh day.
+This number can differe by how busy the help room is during the different hours of the day.

 * (C) The number of hours assigned to each TA should be  ≤  than the maximum number that can be assigned to them.
 This can vary from TA to TA according to their contract and responsibilities.